Who are Richard and Breeda?

 Scottish, chemist, production manager, leadership trainer, organisational development consultant, father of three grown ups, guitarist, tennis player (permanent beginner), my focus is promoting effective leadership of transformation and improvement in organisations in harmony with employees.

 English, mechanical engineer, production manager, organisational development manager, behavioural development consultant, mother of three – not quite grown up yet, gardener, baker and runner.
 I tend to focus on helping leaders have a positive impact on all the people around them and ultimately making a stronger functioning organisation.

-We work with mainly large organisations who have to implement complex, critical changes and see effective engagement of people as vital to achieving this.
+We work with mainly large organisations that have to implement complex, critical changes and see the effective engagement of people as vital to achieving this.
 We have worked all over the world but in current times are more virtual.
-Clients come mainly from energy, transportation, local government and manufacturing sectors.
+Clients come mainly from the energy, transportation, local government and manufacturing sectors.